gpmcadam/alfred-jira-issue-list/README.md

 ## Setup

-> **NOTE** Ensure you're using Alfred v4 or later.
+> **NOTE** Ensure you're using Alfred v4 or later and that Alfred has access to a version of Node (>=12)

-1. Import the workflow
+1. Install the workflow from npm: `npm install --global alfred-jira-issue-list`
-2. ensure that the environment variables are set (click the ⒳ button in the workflow panel)
+2. Configure the workflow variables in 'Workflows' -> 'Workflow Issue List' -> ⒳

 ## Running